How Might Google Improve on Information From Sources Such as Knowledge Bases to Help Them Annotate Images for Queries?

 Google can learn from images of real-world objects.
 This is a phrase they used for entities when they started the Knowledge Graph in 2012.

 I wrote another post about image search becoming more semantic in the labels they added to categories in Google image search results.
 I wrote about those in Google Image Search Labels Becoming More Semantic?

-When writing about mapping image queries, I couldn’t help but think about labels helping to organize information in a useful way.
+When writing about mapping image queries, I couldn’t help but think about labels helping organize information usefully.
 I’ve suggested using those labels to better learn about entities when creating content or doing keyword research.
 Doing image searches and looking at those semantic labels can be worth the effort.

 This new patent tells us how Google may annotate images to identify entities contained in those images.
 While labeling, they may select an object entity from the entities pictured and then choose at least one attribute entity from the annotated images that contain the object entity.
 They could also infer a relationship between the object entity and the attribute entity or entities and include that relationship in a knowledge base.

 Following one exemplary embodiment, a computer-implemented method exists for enriching a knowledge base for search queries.
 The method includes assigning annotations to images stored in a database.
 The annotations may identify entities contained in the images.
 An object entity among the entities may be selected based on the annotations.
 At least one attribute entity gets determined using the annotated images containing the object entity.
 A relationship between the object entity and the attribute entity gets inferred and stored in a knowledge base.

-For example, when I search for my hometown, Carlsbad in Google image search, one of the category labels is for Legoland, which is an amusement park located in Carlsbad, California.
+For example, when I search for my hometown, Carlsbad, in Google image search, one of the category labels is Legoland, an amusement park located in Carlsbad, California.
 It is also one of the category labels for Carlsbad.
 Showing that as a label tells us that Legoland is in Carlsbad.
 The captions for the pictures of Legoland also tell us that it is in Carlsbad.